A Little About Me

-I’m currently in Berlin until April 2018 helping to transition maintenance of the Spark Network properties to a new team.
+I’m currently in Los Angeles and before that, I was in Berlin helping to transition maintenance of the Spark Network properties to a new team.
 If you have any projects that we could collaborate on, please reach out.

 I was directly responsible for maintaining, developing and replacing all technology related to jDate.com and ChristianMingle.com (plus related properties).
 This was very challenging but also very rewarding.
 We replaced two tightly coupled systems (C#/Ember.js/MSSQL and PHP/Ember.js/MySQL) with a lean, fast and scalable system (Go/ReactJS/PostgreSQL).

 We had a major round of layoffs at the beginning of the project.
 I was responsible for maintaining morale, re-hiring, training and growing the teams.
 This meant I had to learn the new languages/frameworks and hire with the skills or hire and train.
 Once the teams became self-supporting (with some management), I increased my coding and contributed like any other Senior Engineer.

 We successfully launched the last brand onto the new tech stack in November 2017.

 If our values align, we should talk.
 People often collaborate and hire based on skills and abilities instead of values; I believe values are more important.
 I have the ability to learn and apply things quickly paired with a very strong work ethic.

 Integrity – If you’re embarrassed to be seen doing something, you shouldn’t do it.
 And more importantly, you need to be someone who people can depend on.
 All the time.
 You’ll rarely find someone more committed once I’ve agreed to deliver… bottom line: If I said I’m taking care of it, count on it.